emiltj/NLP_exam_2021/README.md

 bash ```download_data.sh```
 ```

-If you want to access the original data and perform preprocessing yourself, you may use below:
+If you want to access the original data and perform preprocessing yourself, you may use the links below:

 #### Dataset 1
 Download dataset 1 from [Victoria university's Information security and object technology labs, website](https://www-uvic-ca.ez.statsbiblioteket.dk:12048/ecs/ece/isot/datasets/fake-news/index.php).
 Access can be gained through an affiliaty university or alternatively through [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) which also holds the dataset.